 Every day new companies go public on the stock exchange and offer an initial public offering to buy company stock.
 Some companies fare well and thrive as a member of the stock exchange for many years to come, while others come and go quietly with little notice.
 The reasons for deciding to list a company on the stock exchange vary, but there are benefits to those that do so.

-One of the most obvious reasons for which many companies choose to list on the stock exchange is the increased availability of immediate capital.
+Many companies strive towards the goal of going public for a variety of reasons.
+One of the most obvious benefits of being listed on the stock exchange is the increased availability of immediate capital.
 When a business owner or organization lists a company, they are essentially offering a tiny piece of the business for sale to anyone who is willing to buy.
 Investors purchase shares in the company to become stockholders, and the revenue generated from selling shares becomes immediate cash flow that can be used to invest back into company growth, development and longevity.
-A business owner who has struggled to raise capital or obtain financing for investment in company growth might use a public offering as an alternative to using the company's profits.

 Video of the Day